Darvish Ks 12, Machado helps Padres beat Diamondbacks 6-2

 Darvish matched his season strikeout high and didn’t walk a batter in seven brilliant innings while holding Arizona to two runs and four hits.
 He left with the score tied at 2.
 San Diego had two on with one out in the seventh before Tommy Pham grounded into a double play.

+Tingler said Darvish “was 0-2 all night, and it was a mixture of all the pitches.
+Not only was he pounding the zone, he was sharp, it was late moving, the fastballs had good life, he threw some split-fingered fastballs there, that those were some of the best ones I’ve seen him throw all this year.
+He had it all working.
+He was outstanding tonight, which was well-needed.”

+Said Darvish: “I’m not too conscious about being the ace and all that.
+I think this goes for any pitcher — you want to stay in the game as long as possible and keep the team in the game and that’s what I’m trying to do.”

-But the Padres broke through in the eighth.
+The Padres broke through in the eighth.
 Adam Frazier hit a leadoff single against Brett de Geus (2-1) and stole second without a throw.
 Machado then singled to bring in Frazier.
 Joe Mantiply walked Trent Grisham with the bases loaded, and pinch-hitter Austin Nola followed with a two-run single.

 Drew Pomeranz (1-0) pitched a scoreless eighth for the win.